The Care and Breeding of Abstract Objects

 The way that Peirce describes it, the main thing about the formal operation of hypostatic abstraction, insofar as it can be observed to operate on formal linguistic expressions, is that it converts some part of a predicate into a number of additional subjects, at the same time creating a new predicate that tells how all of the subjects are related, at least, according to the information in the original proposition.

-For example, a typical case of hypostatic abstraction occurs in the grammatical transformation that turns “honey is sweet” into “honey possesses sweetness”.
-This transformation may be visualized in the following variety of ways:
+For example, a typical case of hypostatic abstraction occurs in the grammatical transformation which turns “honey is sweet” into “honey possesses sweetness”.
+This transformation may be visualized in the following variety of ways.